-When Seeds Are Planted: The idea for this project had been floating around and making small appearances in my mind’s eye for more than a decade.
-It was a variety of things; a t-shirt business, a handmade greeting card business, a self published book, a community based art group, a retreat, and more recently, a blog.
-Most of these ideas never actually became anything more than a pile of post-it notes.
+Most of these seeds for ideas never actually became anything more than a pile of post-it notes.
 For years that pile grew and traveled with me from one flat to the next.
-Then in 2007, tucked into a box in the back a U-Haul, the pile of post-its moved from Halifax to Ontario.
+Then in 2007, those post-its tucked into a box in the back a U-Haul, I moved home from Halifax to Ontario.
 The pile never resurfaced after the move; lost somewhere between here and there.
 The ideas written there, however, still clung to the corners of my creative mind.

 Fast forward a few years; the seeds firmly rooted into the very depths of my creative mind.

 Prior to parenthood | I was a single woman exploring life, relationships, identity and the dynamics therein while establishing my autonomy and a life that could afford lifestyle and freedom.
 My adventure began at the age of 19 years and took me half way across the country with a bus ticket in hand and $20 in my pocket.
 I was off to someplace new to start something new and to discover how to navigate this thing called life.
 I had freedom and a chance to become without the restriction of external expectation.
 I was open to opportunity and open to amazing experiences with amazing people.
 I was finding out who I was and what I good at.